 The wait time on overdue invoice payments increased by an entire week in the first half of 2022 – here are tips from six small business owners on how to get paid sooner.

 Here’s a snapshot of the advice from our interviewees:

-- Shorter payment terms can prompt faster remittance.
+- Shorter payment terms and automated invoices can prompt faster remittance.

-- A 50% deposit means at least some of the money’s in the bank before services are provided.
+- A 50 per cent deposit means at least some of the money’s in the bank before services are provided.

 If you’re still waiting on payments, talk to one of our small business lending specialists about how a Prospa Line of Credit could help to ease your cash flow concerns.

 Top 5 apps and websites to manage cash flow